type animation

 It's a leadership skill.

-If you lead HR, People & Culture, or DEI, or you’re an executive where these decisions eventually arrive, you already believe neurodiversity matters.
+If you lead HR, People & Culture, Learning & Development, DEI, or you’re an executive where these decisions eventually arrive, you already believe neurodiversity matters.

 However…